cybernyan/eme-chess/README.md

 File server/chessmen.js stores information about classes: Pawn, Bishop, Knight, Rook, Queen, King.
 Each class implements method 'canMove'.
 This method determine if move from [self.col,self.row] to [newCol,newRow] is proper or not.

 ## Database & authentication
 Database module provides storing information in external database like MSSQL, PostreSQL, ... .
 Note, that it is not implemented on heroku app, because it is not free.
-However in the Github code you can read ready an implementation and easly run it offline.
+However in the Github code you can read an implementation and easly run it offline.
 You have to create configuration file: MyChess/config.json.

 Example:
 ```json